 I stopped at the Hollywood Highland Center before heading back to the hotel and thought this view from the upper level was awesome…

-Crunchy vegetables, avocado, quinoa & black rice salad in a spinach flaxseed tortilla, served with edamame hummus and hot sauce.
+Crunchy vegetables, avocado, quinoa & black rice salad in a spinach flaxseed tortilla.
+Served with edamame hummus and hot sauce.
 It also came with fresh grapes and a Coconut Chocolate Chip Cookie.
 I truly enjoyed this meal and definitely won’t hesitate to try flight food again in an emergency.
-It tasted like something that I would find in a fancy deli here in NYC… and the price was about that as well.
+It tasted like something that I would find in a fancy deli here in NYC, and the price was about that as well.

 and can’t wait to go back and visit again.
-I think I need at least 5-7 days to venture out and visit different areas.
+I think I need at least 5-7 days to venture out and visit different areas (I went back to LA for 5 days and took my son).
 This was my first time traveling so far from home solo and I will definitely be doing this more often.
-I enjoyed the time alone and being able to plan without consulting others.
-Check out more pics the slideshow!
+I truly enjoyed the alone time and being able to make plans at the spur of the moment, without consulting others.